 - 4.3.1 The Council uses the nationally negotiated pay spine as the basis for its grading structure.
 This determines the salaries of the larger majority of the non-teaching workforce, together with the use of other nationally defined rates where relevant. - 4.3.2 A pay award has been agreed for the national pay spine for the period 1st April, 2016 to 31st March 2018.
-This Pay Award has consisted of increased percentages to be applied to SCP 6 18 in order to ensure compliance with the National Living Wage, and 1% awarded to SCP 18 and above, but an average total pay award of 2.4% over 2 years.
-Yet to be confirmed

-For Soulbury Staff and Youth & Community Workers a pay award of ??% has been agreed for the period 1st April 2016 to 31st March 2017 - Yet to be confirmed

-For Chief Officers and Chief Executive, a pay award of 1% has been agreed for the period 1st April, 2016 to 31st March 2017 and a further 1% for the period 1st April, 2017 to 31st March, 2018 for salaries of £99,999 or less, however, the 2016 increase has been included in the new pay structure for the Senior Leadership Team, which is effective from 1st April, 2016.

-- 4.3.3 All other pay related allowances are the subject of either nationally or locally negotiated rates, having been determined from time to time in accordance with collective bargaining machinery and/or as determined by Council Policy. - 4.3.4 New appointments will normally be made at the minimum of the relevant grade, although this can be varied where necessary to secure the best candidate.
+This Pay Award has consisted of increased percentages to be applied to SCP 6 18 in order to ensure compliance with the National Living Wage, and 1% awarded to SCP 18 and above, but an average total pay award of 2.4% over 2 years. - For Soulbury Staff and Youth & Community Workers a pay award of 1% for each year has been agreed for the period 1st September, 2016 to 31st August, 2018 - For Chief Officers and Chief Executive, a pay award of 1% has been agreed for the period 1st April, 2016 to 31st March 2017 for salaries of £99,999 or less - 4.3.3 All other pay related allowances are the subject of either nationally or locally negotiated rates, having been determined from time to time in accordance with collective bargaining machinery and/or as determined by Council Policy. - 4.3.4 New appointments will normally be made at the minimum of the relevant grade, although this can be varied where necessary to secure the best candidate.